-During the planning phase it was performed several actions to explore the potential technical solutions to achieve nZEB, such as a feasibility study completed of a cost-benefit analysis and an energy performance contracting (EPC) screening report.
-The compliance with nZEB requirements has been verified by an Energy Performance Certificate elaborated by an energy audit modelled on the existing conditions and on planned solution sets.
-It has been identified the expected energy savings and the connected investment cost and return for the chosen technical solutions.
+During the planning phase a feasibility study with cost-benefit analysis and an EPC (Energy Performance Contracting) screening report was made to explore the potential technical solutions to achieve nZEB.
+The compliance with nZEB requirements has been verified by the Energy Performance Certificates and Audit, modelled on the existing and planned conditions.
+It has been identified the expected energy savings and the connected investment cost and return for the chosen technical solution.